 Where it is found that any vehicle is not being properly maintained, a Condition Notice will be served on the vehicle proprietor setting out the defect(s) that need to be rectified and arrangements for the vehicle to be further inspected to check compliance.
-This notice will be used by authorised officers where the defects are
+This notice will be used by authorised officers where the defects are not deemed serious.
+However, failure to comply with the requirements of the notice may result in the vehicle licence being suspended automatically.

-Stop Notices
+• Stop Notices